 The Retiree Activities Office (RAO) at Fairchild Air Force Base hosts a Retiree Appreciation Day (RAD) every year.
-All retirees and their families are encouraged to attend.
+All retiree and their families are encouraged to attend.
 The event usually includes a briefing by the Base Commander or his representative.
 Personnel from the 92d Medical Group, Base Exchange, Commissary, Veterans Administration, Eastern Washington Veterans Cemetery and others will be there with information about their programs.
-They also can answer questions and provide assistance with any problems you may have.
-Also blood pressure checks and mammograms are usually available.
+They also can an answer questions and provide assistance with any problems you may have.
+Based on availability there may be blood pressure checks and mammograms.